Kibibit/doc-explorer/achievibit-local.md

 Now, go to your database homepage, and copy the database url. you need to enter your database username and password (**NOT YOUR MLAB ACCOUNT!**)

 ![mongodb url](/screenshots/mongodb-url.png)

+#### Mock mongoDB

+instead of running against a real DB, you can use our tests' mock DB with the cli param `--testDB`.
+This is less recommended since it means you don't test everything E2E.
+But it's the quickest method

 ### Setting up a static url